j0nimost/Dotnet-Templates/README.md

 ### To Start

-Simply headover to [Nuget](https://www.nuget.org/packages/nyingi.workerservice.nuspec/) and
+Simply headover to [Nuget](https://www.nuget.org/packages/nyingi.dotnet.templates) and

 - Install the package
-`dotnet new -i nyingi.workerservice`
+`dotnet new -i nyingi.dotnet.templates`

 - Create a new project
 `dotnet new workersvc -o "NameofProject"`